-The alliance includes all the UK’s main opposition parties, leading democracy organisations and key PR supports from right across the UK.
+The alliance includes all the UK’s main opposition parties, leading democracy organisations (apart from Labour) and key PR supports from right across the UK.
 Make Votes Matter’s goal is to replace First Past the Post with Proportional Representation for elections to the House of Commons.

 Upgrade Holyrood primarily supports better democracy in Scotland – by arguing for an end to dual mandates, the introduction of a recall process for MSPs and better Proportional Representation at Holyrood.
 But Upgrade Holyrood also passionately supports the introduction of PR at Westminster.